Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/profile.md

 - Focus on ethical implementation of AI technologies, ensuring that advancements do not exacerbate existing inequalities, which often leads her to question her own ideals.

 ## Internal Conflicts
 - Tension between innovation and stability in economic policies, often leading to moments of self-doubt.
 Isabella struggles with the emotional burden of advocating for marginalized communities while navigating the complexities of AI integration.
 Her relationship with Marcus adds to this tension, as their debates force her to confront her own beliefs and the potential consequences of their policies.
+During key discussions, she often reflects, "Can I truly balance progress with the needs of those who are vulnerable?"
+This internal conflict shapes her character and influences her decisions.
 - Fear that rapid technological advancement could harm vulnerable populations, which weighs heavily on her conscience.
 - Struggle between personal ideals and professional responsibilities, particularly when faced with ethical dilemmas.
 - Concern about the implications of AI autonomy on social equity, prompting her to advocate for inclusive policies.